Sirhan Sirhan: Supporters

-Parole applications and hearings
+Parole hearings

 In 1982, Sirhan told the parole board: "I sincerely believe that if Robert Kennedy were alive today, I believe he would not countenance singling me out for this kind of treatment.
-I think he would be among the first to say that, however horrible the deed I committed 14 years ago was, that it should not be the cause for denying me equal treatment under the laws of this country."
+I think he would be among the first to say that, however horrible the deed I committed 14 years ago was, that it should not be the cause for denying me equal treatment under the laws of this country".

 Sirhan was denied parole for the 14th time in 2011.
 He was denied parole again in 2016, at his 15th parole hearing.
 One of Sirhan's shooting victims from that night, Paul Schrade, aged 91 at the time of the hearing, testified in his support, stating his belief that a second shooter killed Kennedy and that Sirhan was intended to be a distraction from the real gunman by an unknown conspiracy.
 Sirhan repeated his claim to have no memory of the shooting, saying: "It's all vague now.
 I'm sure you all have it in your records.
 I can't deny it or confirm it.
 I just wish this whole thing had never taken place."
-His parole was denied on the grounds that he had not expressed adequate remorse for his crime or acknowledged its severity.
+His parole was denied because he had not expressed adequate remorse for his crime or acknowledged its severity.

 On August 27, 2021, in his 16th appearance before the parole board, the board's two-person panel voted to grant Sirhan parole after finding that he no longer posed a threat to society.
-He had served 53 years in jail.
-Two of Kennedy's surviving sons, Robert F. Kennedy, Jr. and Douglas Kennedy, offered their support for parole during Sirhan's appearance before the parole board.
-Parole Board Commissioner Robert Barton even stated to Sirhan “We think that you have grown.”
-The decision was subject to a 90-day review by the California Board of Parole Hearings after which the governor of California had 30 days to grant, reverse, or modify the decision.
+He had served 53 years in prison.
+Two of Kennedy's surviving sons, Robert F. Kennedy Jr. and Douglas Kennedy, offered their support for parole during Sirhan's appearance before the parole board.
+Parole Board Commissioner Robert Barton even told Sirhan, "We think that you have grown".
+The decision was subject to a 120-day review by the California Board of Parole Hearings, after which the governor of California had 30 days to grant, reverse, or modify the decision.